OctopusDeploy/docs/docs/getting-started.md

 position: 0
 ---

 Welcome!
-This section provides an overview of Octopus Deploy by providing a brief explanation of the major components/concepts and explaining how Octopus fits in the delivery pipeline.
+This section provides an overview of Octopus Deploy by providing a brief explanation of the major concepts and explaining how Octopus fits in the delivery pipeline.
 Each section links to the relevant documentation, which explore concepts further and guides you through implementing them with your own Octopus.

 !toc